joeldom/DSG/_notes/Stack Review.md

 ##Pain Points
 ###Process
-1. Mechents & Planning deciding what goes into the emails instead of the products and promotions coming to us to write and devlop a "story" for.
+1. Merchents & Planning deciding what goes into the emails instead of the products and promotions coming to us to write and develop a "story" and messaging for.
-2. Shifting the focus off of top products or ones that have seen the email and ecom exposure being a copy & paste option for every sending we have and
+2. Shifting the focus off of top products or ones that have seen the email and ecom exposure being a copy & paste option for every sending we have.
+3. CRM changing and modifying code outside of creating content objects and adding links is causing code segmentation making debugging impossible.
+4. ESP features being requested on a per project schedule instead of as their own task to only be included once completly vetted (F&S flash sale timer held up 3-4 times because of this)

 ###Education / Interest
 1. Team members & leadership not having the industry knowlwedge of what can be done with the top marketing trends that we have acces to build.